 Bali has temples by the dozen.
 But few are more scenic than Danu Bratan, situated in the middle of a lake.
 It is even possible to take a boat ride in the lake surrounding the temple.
-Danu Bratan is especially nice on the days where there is a big religious ceremony in the area as locals congregate to pray and you can even spot hundreds of flowers floating in the water of the lake.
+Danu Bratan is gorgeous to catch sunrise but do keep in mind that it’s covered with clouds more often than not.
+Go early and you’ll be the only one – it gets SUPER crowded after 8 am.

 IV) Lempuyang Temple

 The sacred Lempuyang temple is one of the most spiritual sites for Balinese locals.
 But the gates of the temple also make for a gorgeous photograph with the Mt Agung standing tall in the backdrop.
 We suggest combining this outing with a stop at the surrounding villages when you can see Mt Agung stretching out beyond the paddies in all it’s glory.
 You could also visit the Jemaluk Viewpoint, a scenic point overlooking Jemeluk Bay, on that day itself.
 This is a gorgeous spot for sunset.
 Do consult the weather forecast before planning this trip as it makes sense to plan this road trip only on a clear day when Mt Agung is not covered with clouds and the sea at Jemeluk is sparkling blue.